paul-bennett/juggle/README.md

 So the only ways of getting a `URLPermission` is by using either of its two constructors.
-(Of course methods which declare their return type to be a superclass of `URLPermission` may in fact return a `URLPermission` object, but Juggle can't be certain that they will so doesn't include them in its output.)
+(Of course methods which declare their return type to be a superclass of `URLPermission` may in fact return a `URLPermission` object, but Juggle can't be certain they will so doesn't include them in its output.)

-Omitting `-p` and also omitting `-r` will list all methods in the JDK.
+Omitting `-p` and omitting `-r` will list all methods in the JDK.
 While marginally interesting, the output is rather too long to be helpful!

-Non-static methods are treated as if there is a silent first parameter whose type is the class in question:
+Juggle treats non-static methods as if they have a silent first parameter whose type is the class in question:
 ````
 $ juggle -p java.util.regex.Matcher -p java.lang.String -r java.lang.String
 public String java.util.regex.Matcher.group(String)